tienhai2808/base-expressjs/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License - see the LICENSE file for details.